captn3m0/codechef/_problems/easy/PRIMPATT.md

 ### Input

 Input file consists of a set of tests.
-The first line of the file is number T – the number of tests (T <= 500).
-Following T lines contains two integers each separated with a space: x and y – the coordinates of the square (-2000001 < x < 2000001, -2000001 < y < 2000001).
+The first line of the file is number T – the number of tests (T &lt;= 500).
+Following T lines contains two integers each separated with a space: x and y – the coordinates of the square (-2000001 &lt; x &lt; 2000001, -2000001 &lt; y &lt; 2000001).

 ### Output